Hyper Sapien: People from Another Star

-Hyper Sapien: People from Another Star is a 1986 film directed by Peter R. Hunt and starring Dennis Holahan, Ricky Paull Goldin, Sydney Penny, Keenan Wynn (in his final film), and Rosie Marcel.
+Hyper Sapien: People from Another Star is a 1986 Canadian-American science fiction film directed by Peter R. Hunt and starring Dennis Holahan, Ricky Paull Goldin, Sydney Penny, Keenan Wynn (in his final film), and Rosie Marcel.

 Plot

 One night, three aliens from the planet Taros — a young woman named Robyn, a girl named Tavy, and a furry three-eyed, three-armed creature named Kirbi — stow away on a spaceship headed for Earth, and land near Aladdin, Wyoming.
 The next morning, the aliens befriend a rancher's son named Dirt while he's out riding fences on his motorcycle.
 Robyn shows off her bike-riding skills, and the quartet go to visit Dirt's grandparents.
 After Kirbi beats Grandpa at poker, the creature drinks a can of gasoline.
 Later, Kirbi keeps feeding the goats even though Grandpa wants him to feed the chickens.
 Grandpa then shows Kirbi how to shoot Coors cans with a gun while he complains about how much the world has changed.
 Dirt forms a relationship with Robyn, learning that her hair changes color depending on exposure to sunlight and that she's come from a moonbase and was supposed to go back to her home planet, rather than coming to Earth.
 Dirt tries to keep his new friends a secret from the rest of his family, but things get complicated when other aliens come looking for the missing trio, Grandpa shows Kirbi to some old folks at the General Store, and a Senator arrives at the ranch for a barbecue.